symfony/symfony-docs/bundles/best_practices.rst

 Bundle Name
 -----------

 A bundle is also a PHP namespace.
-The namespace must follow the `PSR-0`_ or `PSR-4`_ interoperability standards for PHP namespaces and class names: it starts with a vendor segment, followed by zero or more category segments, and it ends with the namespace short name, which must end with ``Bundle``.
+The namespace must follow the `PSR-4`_ interoperability standard for PHP namespaces and class names: it starts with a vendor segment, followed by zero or more category segments, and it ends with the namespace short name, which must end with ``Bundle``.

 A namespace becomes a bundle as soon as you add a bundle class to it.
 The bundle class name must follow these simple rules: